 Where all appeals or applications cannot be disposed of on the day set, the Board may adjourn from day to day, until the next regular meeting, or special meeting as it may order.

-5. Upon docketing of an application for variance, reasonable accommodation, or other any other request specified herein or as authorized by law, the staff shall prepare staff a report for each relevant item and submit it to the Board in conjunction with the adopted schedule.
+5. Upon docketing of an application for variance, or any other request specified herein or as authorized by law, the staff shall prepare a report for each relevant item and submit it to the Board in conjunction with the adopted schedule.